osilander/203.311/Week10/Week10.md

 done
 ```

 You should now be able to see six new `.sam` files in your directory.
 You can easily check this using a wildcard: `ls -lh *sam`.
-You can immediately see that the Human Brain datasets have fewer mapped reads.
+You can immediately see that the Human Brain datasets have fewer mapped reads (the files are much much smaller).
 Finally, we can take a look at the depths.

 ```bash
 samtools coverage -m sam.file.of.your.choice.sam